chriscauley/intro_to_programming/DAY3.md

 ValueError: invalid literal for int() with base 10: 'I\'m not a number I am a human being!'
 ```

-This tells us where the error occurred (In this case "stdin" or "standard input" which is the terminal.
+This tells us where the error occurred (In this case "stdin" or "standard input" which is the terminal).
 This can be used to hunt down the file in which the error occurred.
-Then it tells us the type of error (in this case a `ValueError`) and why it occurred.
+Then it tells us the type of error (in this case a `ValueError`) and why it occurred ("invalid literal for...").

 You can use then reverse this so that the program isn't halted when an error occurs: